-Elizabeth Brown was elected to Columbus City Council in 2015, reelected in 2019, and holds the office of President Pro Tempore.
+Elizabeth Brown was elected to Columbus City Council in 2015, reelected in 2019, and held the office of President Pro Tempore until she left office in 2023.
 In addition, Brown is the Executive Director of the Ohio Women’s Public Policy Network.
 She has prior experience in economic development, nonprofit service, and state government.
 Brown worked as an economic development manager to the City of Columbus, taught middle school students as a City Year Americorps member, and has been published in New York Magazine and on WOSU Public Radio.

 She partnered with the Columbus Women’s Commission to win competitive grant funding focused on strengthening credit scores, improving access to credit and banking services, and providing household budgeting assistance for women and families in Columbus.
 This grant funding has helped launch the Financial Navigator program, a free service to connect residents with the resources they need, and to develop a plan for investing in free, professional, one-on-one financial counseling as a public service to residents.

 To help families during the COVID-19 pandemic, Brown launched the Right to Recover program to provide emergency financial assistance to low-income workers who needed to take time off due to a positive COVID-19 test but who could not afford to miss a paycheck.
 She established a third-party delivery fee cap to protect local restaurants and business owners from exorbitant fees from out-of-state food delivery apps, and partnered with the Columbus Urban League to launch the Vaccine Green program to help cover the costs of getting vaccinated.

 In partnership with CME Federal Credit Union, Brown launched the ACCESS (Affordable College and Career Education Starts with Saving) program, which provides an 8:1 match on education savings for eligible Columbus students.
 The program received national recognition as winner of the 2019 Ideas Challenge from the NewDEAL.